Concerned about a child?

-- Don’t make assumptions about what they know or do, and don’t accuse your child of taking drugs (even if you think they have).
+- Don’t make assumptions about what they know or do, and don’t accuse your child of taking drugs or drinking alcohol (even if you think they have).

-- Let them know you’re there for them – that they can talk to you about drugs.
+- Let them know you’re there for them – that they can talk to you about drugs or alcohol.

 - Set boundaries, make it clear what your house rules are so they know what you will and won’t accept.

-- Be realistic: while there are some serious risks involved in drug use, most people who try drugs don’t suffer any long-term harm to their health.
+- Be realistic: while there are some serious risks involved in drug and alcohol use, most people who try drugs or alcohol don’t suffer any long-term harm to their health.

-- And if they are using, don’t confront them when they’re high.
+- And if they are using or drinking, don’t confront them when they’re high or drunk.

 What should I do?